immutant/immutant.org/news/2015-04-13-announcing-2-beta3.md

 * The `:on-complete` option to `immutant.web.async/send!` has been replaced with two separate callback options: `:on-success` and `:on-error`.
+* [immutant.transactions/manager] is now a function instead of a value.
+If you were using the manager directly, you'll now need to invoke it.

 For a full list of changes, see the issue list below.